*

 Then you create immensely valuable posts that will go bananas on social sites.
 Just think about Brian Dean of Backlinko!

 You can create an ebook, online course or you just venture into other media like audio or video.
-You may even start a second (flagship) blog.

 You can start speaking at conferences.
 You will consider a professional custom blog redesign.